-She loves creating memorable experiences, says event management student Olivia McKinnon who is graduating in December and will start as an event manager for Global Games at the beginning of next year.
+She loves creating memorable experiences, says event management alumna Olivia McKinnon who graduated in December 2018 and now splits her time between her roles as an event manager for Global Games and as a sports coordinator at Iona College, Havelock North.

 “My ultimate ambition is to promote and run events that give people a unique Kiwi experience in the most exciting and proficient way.
 I decided to study event management to help me fulfil this goal.”

-The workplace experience in her final year was one of the highlights of Olivia’s studies.
+The workplace experience in her final year at AUT was one of the highlights of Olivia’s studies.

 “I was involved with the company Global Games, which runs the NZ Junior Rugby festivals in both Taupō and Queenstown.
-This gave me an amazing experience and confirmed where I want to head.
-I’ve also been fortunate to be offered a role with them after I graduate.”
+This gave me an amazing experience and confirmed where I wanted to head.
+I’ve also been fortunate to continue to work for them after graduating from AUT.

 Positive and supportive

-One of the major highlights for Olivia was living at the Wellesley Street Apartments at the AUT City Campus.
+For Olivia, one of the major highlights of her time at AUT was living at the Wellesley Street Apartments at the AUT City Campus.